Max9414/BarkingWay/README.md

 challenging, but definitely useful for future projects.

 ### Credits

+As my readme file is always lacking, I followed the structure of Grawnya repository on F1 booking tickets, adapting it to my style and hopefully being thorough enough.\

 I've followed a video to understand how to create automatically the owner from a registration, but I actually decided to only use a little snippet of the whole video and do authentications, login, logout and registration following the course.\